What a stereotypical place!

 - Stock expressions are "Crikey", "G'day, mate", "Pommie bastard", "That's bonzer, mate", "Crack a tinnie" and "Put another shrimp on the barbie" (despite the term prawn being used for shrimp in Australia).

-- Most of these stereotypes are based on images reflected in Crocodile Dundee, Mad Max, Steve Irwin and the sketch "G'day, Bruce", where all Australians are called Bruce.
+- Most of these stereotypes are based on images reflected in Crocodile Dundee, Crocodile Hunter, Mad Max and the Monty Python's Flying Circus sketch "Bruces", where where all Australians are named Bruce.

-- Australians are all convicts, or have at least inherited the worst aspects of their convict ancestors.
+- In the 19th century the United Kingdom sent some of their convicts to Australia to work in forced labor in penal colonies.
+This has lead to the idea that Australians are all convicts, or have at least inherited the worst aspects of their convict ancestors.

 - An unfortunate sporting stereotype developed in recent years is of Australians as very sore losers who can dish out banter when they're on top, but can't take it when it comes back on them - from a Kiwi or British POV.
 In context, all three nations share a good deal of banter regarding sporting achievement, and for years Australia always shone in most events that the countries compete in together.
 This resulted in "pommy/kiwi-bashing", crowing and arrogant chat about the opposition's poor performance.
 However, as the tide has turned, with England as current holders of The Ashes and an uncharacteristically shocking performance by Aussies at the 2012 Olympics versus both rivals, rather than accepting the banter that they are now on the receiving end of, Aussies stand accused of a highly un-sporting lack of humility and much self-pity.

-- Some Australia media at the 2012 Olympics decided to claim New Zealand's medals (like everything else) by lumping them together with Australia's and publishing the count as "Oceania" or "Aus Zealand".
+- Some Australian media at the 2012 Olympics decided to claim New Zealand's medals (like everything else) by lumping them together with Australia's and publishing the count as "Oceania" or "Aus Zealand".

 - In (beat em' up) videogames, Australians are mostly depicted as hulking bruisers, with examples including Graig Marduk from Tekken, Raiden/Big Bear from The King of Fighters (complete with Ayer's Rock/Uluru home-stage) and shark-wrestling fisherman Jeffry McWild from Virtua Fighter.
 Rocker zombie Lord Raptor, of Darkstalkers fame, provides a variation, and is perhaps inspired by home-grown supergroup AC/DC.
 Then, there's also Saxton Hale...